xBimTeam/XbimGeometry/README.md

 Develop | [![Build Status](https://dev.azure.com/xBIMTeam/xBIMToolkit/_apis/build/status/xBimTeam.XbimGeometry?branchName=develop)](https://dev.azure.com/xBIMTeam/xBIMToolkit/_build/latest?definitionId=3&branchName=develop) | ![](https://img.shields.io/myget/xbim-develop/vpre/Xbim.Geometry.svg) | -

 # Version 6
-The key goal for version 6 of the geometry engine are to support net core 3
+The key goal for version 6 of the geometry engine are

+To support net core 3
+To resolve the issues of booleans and model precision To provide more transparency of the geometry results (Curves and loss of data) To provide clear divison between managed code and unmanaged code To improve performance by reducing nativ to managed transitions To support asyn operation
+To implement a service/factory pattern with dependency injection

 The first pass will make a clear divide between the native code and the managed code.
 A factory pattern will be implemented for building each of the topological and geometric types these will include